siddharth-vaghasia/covidsurveypowerapp/README.md

 # Covid Vaccination Survey PowerApp

-A PowerApps and SharePoint-based solution for organizations to collect vaccination surveys (data) from their employee about this vaccination status.
+A PowerApps and SharePoint-based solution for organizations to collect vaccination surveys (data) from their employee about thier vaccination status.

 Please use the [guide](https://github.com/siddharth-vaghasia/covidsurveypowerapp/blob/main/Covid19VaccinationSurvey%20Setup%20Guide.docx) in this repo to follow step by step intructions on how to setup in your tenant.